Serotonin: Serotonylation

 Serotonin can also signal through a nonreceptor mechanism called serotonylation, in which serotonin modifies proteins.
 This process underlies serotonin's effects upon platelet-forming cells (thrombocytes) in which it links to the modification of signaling enzymes called GTPases that then trigger the release of vesicle contents by exocytosis.
 A similar process underlies the pancreatic release of insulin.

 The effects of serotonin upon vascular smooth muscle tone – the biological function after which serotonin was originally named – depend upon the serotonylation of proteins involved in the contractile apparatus of muscle cells.

 Nervous system

 The neurons of the raphe nuclei are the principal source of 5-HT release in the brain.
 There are nine raphe nuclei, designated B1–B9, which contain the majority of serotonin-containing neurons (some scientists chose to group the nuclei raphes lineares into one nucleus), all of which are located along the midline of the brainstem, and centered on the reticular formation.
 Axons from the neurons of the raphe nuclei form a neurotransmitter system reaching almost every part of the central nervous system.
 Axons of neurons in the lower raphe nuclei terminate in the cerebellum and spinal cord, while the axons of the higher nuclei spread out in the entire brain.

+It is the dorsal part of the raphe nucleus that contains neurons projecting to the central nervous system.
+Serotonin-releasing neurons in this area receive input from a large number of areas, notably from prefrontal cortex, lateral habenula, preoptic area, substantia nigra and amygdala.
+These neurons are thought to communicate the expectation of rewards in the near future, a quantity called state value in reinforcement learning.